jerometerry/authenticnerd/README.md

 This project contains a modern full-stack application with a React frontend and a FastAPI backend, designed for personal organization and data analysis.

+## Problem Statement

+The primary motivation for this project is to replace a manual, spreadsheet-based system for tracking daily activities.
+This data is used to analyze patterns and guide decisions aimed at improving quality of life.
+While functional, the spreadsheet approach is time-consuming, error-prone, and difficult to query for meaningful insights.

+This application solves these problems by providing a dedicated, web-based interface for streamlined data entry and a structured database for powerful querying and future analysis.

+## Project Goals

+This project aims to create a superior workflow for personal data tracking with the following goals:

+* **Streamlined Data Entry**: Provide a simple, fast, and mobile-friendly interface for logging daily activities.
+This replaces the cumbersome, time-consuming, and error-prone process of manually editing spreadsheets.

+* **Centralized Data Store**: Consolidate all personal data into a single, secure MongoDB database, creating a reliable "single source of truth."

+* **Powerful Analytics**: Enable robust querying and analysis of the collected data to identify patterns and insights that can be used to guide decisions and improve quality of life.

+* **Flexible Data Export**: Retain the benefits of spreadsheet analysis by providing the ability to generate and export custom spreadsheets from the central data store on demand.

 ## Technology Stack

 * **Backend**: Python, FastAPI, Pydantic, PyMongo (Async Driver), Uvicorn